 With this in mind Krayzie Kapers is working towards creating events that cause minimal impact on the direct environment and have identified the following areas that we can make a small difference whilst providing a memorable experience and challenge for those who choose to participate:

 A portion of your entry fee for Krayzie K's goes towards the planting of native trees within Orton Bradley Park as well as the upkeep of the trails.

-A portion of your entry fee for Totara Trails goes towards the planting of Totara Trees along the tracks that you will run on to help with the regeneration of Totara's in and around the valley.
+A portion of your entry fee for Herbert Hustle goes towards the planting of native trees along the tracks that you will run on to help with the regeneration of natives in and around the valley.

 Avoiding the use of "single use" plastic by:

 - using compostable paper cups which we will compost ourselves for use in our own permaculture garden.
 These cups are made from paper that is harvested from sustainable forests.

 - requesting runners try to reduce the amount of single use plastic they bring to the event including things like glad wrap, sandwich bags, plastic cups etc.

 Encouraging race entrants to car pool if this is possible.

 Take only photos, leave only footprints.

 By competitors staying on track you reduce the chance of damage to the fragile native bush areas.
 Each fern or sapling you stand on has a reduced chance at life.